FredericGariepy/LighthouseLabs/PKM/W2/D2/Security Categorization Case Study.md

 ## response

+Note:
+Given the information in the storyline, it is known that the high value asset (HVA) is high value programs.
+However, the type of data and its relative value contained in the SQL Database is unknown.
+The company *may* be developing its HVA in relation to medical, financial or personal data.

 Task 1:

 Classify CyberOpps’ each information asset as one of the following: - (P) privacy - (M) medical - (IP) proprietary - (F) financial - (SM) security management - (S) systems